Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

-\section{Lower bounds for fastest temporal path}
+\subsection{Lower bounds for fastest temporal path}

-\begin{theorem} Assuming the {\sc APSP} Conjecture, for any $\varepsilon > 0$, there is no ${\cal O}((nM)^{1-\varepsilon})$-time algorithm for computing a fastest temporal path in a temporal graph, even if the temporal graph is undirected. \end{theorem}
+\begin{theorem} If, for every $\varepsilon > 0$, there is no ${\cal O}(n^{3-\varepsilon})$-time algorithm for detecting a negative triangle in a weighted graph, then for every $\eps' > 0$, there is no ${\cal O}((nM)^{1-\eps'})$-time algorithm for computing a fastest temporal $st$-path in a temporal graph, even if the temporal graph is undirected. \end{theorem}